premrajvs/springbootlearning---01---customer-dashboard/README.md

     2. For each of the account IDs, call account details service and get the account numbers

-As first step, I am hard coding the response of customer transactions call
+As first step, I am hard coding the response of customer transactions call As next step, I am using a rest template to make a call